-Spiritual death is a quite similar thing.
-It is the complete inability and incapacity to respond to spiritual things, especially the Word of God.
-Accordingly, this week I would like to unpack the meaning of Ephesians 2:1–5:
+Spiritual death is the complete inability and incapacity to respond to spiritual things, especially the Word of God.
+Accordingly, I would like to unpack the meaning of Ephesians 2:1–5:

 II.
 A SPECIFIC UNDERSTANDING OF EPHESIANS 2:1

-All men and women—declares the Bible—are dead in their trespasses and sins.
-There is no clearer insight than this in the entire Word of God regarding the spiritual status of mankind: Physically alive, but spiritually dead.
+All men and women—declares the Bible— are dead in their trespasses and sins.
+I know of no clearer insight than this in the entire Word of God regarding the spiritual status of mankind: physically alive, but spiritually dead.

-In Matthew 8:21–22 one finds Jesus responding to a reluctant follower.
+In Matthew 8:21–22 Jesus is found responding to a reluctant follower.
 Notice the parallel thought in this passage:

 Further investigation of the passage involves a careful analysis of the word “in.”
-The Greek case used here indicates sphere—the sphere in which something exists.
-I.e., spiritual deadness does not come from trespasses and sins.
-Rather, within the sphere of deadness, or borne out of deadness, are trespasses and sins.
+The Greek case used here indicates sphere— the sphere in which something exists, i.e., spiritual deadness does not come from trespasses and sins.
+Rather, within the sphere of deadness, or born out of deadness, are trespasses and sins.
 To illumine the textual meaning: people do not become liars because they tell a lie; they tell lies because they already are liars.
-It is the same with all sins, such as adultery, theft, homosexuality, murder or bearing false witness (cf. 1 Timothy 1:9–10), Committing sinful acts does not make one a sinner; rather, sinful acts vividly and accurately reveal man’s sinful nature.
+The same is true with all sins, such as adultery, theft, homosexuality, murder or bearing false witness (cf. 1 Timothy 1:9–10).
+Committing sinful acts does not make a person a sinner; rather, sinful acts vividly and accurately reveal man’s sinful nature.

-Biblically, per this preposition and the remainder of God’s Word, it is quite the opposite: An improper environment, a withheld education or opportunity serve to illustrate the sinful, base nature of man.
-Even though man is created in the image of God, which explains the goodness in him, he is tainted by The Fall wherein sin entered the world and forever tarnished God’s image in everyone He created.
+Biblically, per this proposition and the remainder of God’s Word, quite the opposite is true.
+An improper environment, a withheld education or opportunity serve to illustrate the sinful, base nature of man.
+Even though man is created in the image of God, which explains the goodness in him, he is tainted by the Fall wherein sin entered the world and forever tarnished God’s image in everyone He created.

 C. TRESPASSES AND SIN

-“Trespasses” (paraptoma) means “to slip, deviate or go the wrong direction.”
-“Sins” (hamartia) derives its original meaning from the sport of archery, where it meant to miss the bullseye.
-In a spiritual sense, “sin,” used 173 times in the New Testament (NT), means to miss God’s perfect standard of holiness.
-Both words are used here in stereo to illustrate the breadth of hazardous emissions spewing forth from spiritually dead people.
-Whereas Scripture teaches that one can evidence genuine Christians by their love ( John 13:35), so one will know dead men by their trespasses and sin.
+Trespasses (paraptoma) means “to slip, deviate or go the wrong direction.”
+Sins (hamartia) derives its original meaning from the sport of archery, where the word meant “to miss the bullseye.”
+In a spiritual sense, “sin,” as used 173 times in the New Testament (NT), means “to miss God’s perfect standard of holiness.”
+Both words are used in this verse in stereo to illustrate the breadth of hazardous emissions spewing forth from spiritually dead people.
+Whereas Scripture teaches that people can evidence genuine Christians by their love ( John 13:35), dead men will be known by their trespasses and sin.